OpenSource-For-Freedom/HARDN/README.md

 > **For detailed build documentation, see [docs/build-process.md](docs/build-process.md)**
 > **Quick Answer**: Docker files are NOT needed for dpkg build - they're only used for testing.

-HARDN-XDR uses a CI/CD pipeline with testing and quality assurance:
+HARDN uses a CI/CD pipeline with testing and quality assurance:

 ```mermaid
 graph TD